-Ebn’s style is unique.
-He scores the service like a rock opera, bringing the music at times to crescendo, dipping down to melodic introspection, rocking out with an infectious beat, and finally soaring with a repeating wordless chorus on a par with the best of Genesis in its heyday.
+Ebn has developed a style that is all his own.
+A musician and Talmud scholar, he scores the service like a rock opera, bringing the music at times to crescendo, dipping down to melodic introspection, rocking out with an infectious beat, and finally soaring with a repeating wordless chorus on a par with the best of Genesis in its 1970s Peter Gabriel heyday.

-Arms flailing, dancing at the bima, he mixes Israeli pop tunes, snatches of reggae, classic folk (Greensleeves is a favorite), Sefardi nigunim, the best of Carlebach (but not only Carlebach as in the other Carlebach minyans), and urban rap (his hip hop adaptation of Queen’s ‘We Will Rock You’ during last year’s Rosh Hashana services is missing only the scratching on an old 45).
+Arms flailing, dancing at the bima, he mixes Israeli pop tunes, snatches of reggae, classic folk (Greensleeves is a favorite), Sefardi nigunim, the best of Carlebach of course, and urban rap (his hip hop adaptation of Queen’s “We Will Rock You” during last year’s Rosh Hashana services is missing only the scratching on an old ‘45).

-For those who still imagine that prayer must necessarily be composed of old men wailing and shuckling, and that Yom Kippur is a somber day of reflection, I’m here to tell you that you’re wrong.
-Yom Kippur is the happiest, rockin-est, dancin-est day of the year.
-And I know a shul-full of pre, post, and wanna-be hippies who’ll testify to that!
+Yom Kippur is the happiest, rockin-est, dancin-est holiday on the Jewish calendar.
+And I know a shul-full of pre, post, and wanna-be hippies who’ll gladly testify to that!

-There’s more on the growing number of “happy minyans” in this Jerusalem Post article.
+There's more on the growing number of Carlebach-inspired services in Israel in this Jerusalem Post article.